bbmsoft/iocfx/README.md

 To run them, follow these simple steps:

- - make sure you have eclipse + Bndtools 3.4.0+ installed
+ - make sure you have eclipse with Bndtools 3.4.0+ installed
  - follow the 'How to build?' instructions
  - import iocfx-example into eclipse as a maven project
  - open iocfx-example.bndrun and click 'Run OSGi'